Cape Lambert

 Cape Lambert is a port facility operated by Rio Tinto Iron Ore in the Pilbara region of Western Australia.
-It is located 40 kilometres north of Karratha.
+It is located 40 kilometres north-east of Karratha.

 While the names of Cape Lambert and Port Walcott are often used interchangeably, the official name of the port is Port Walcott and the iron ore loading facility within is referred to as "Cape Lambert wharf".
 In shipping documents, it is often referred to as Port Walcott.

 Overview

 Cape Lambert is one of the sea ports for exporting iron ore from Rio Tinto's mining operations in the Pilbara.
 (The other port is Dampier.)
 Ore is carried to the two ports on the Hamersley & Robe River railway.

 Cape Lambert is East of Karratha (59 km), West of Point Samson (11 km) and Port Hedland (220 km) and due North of Wickham (10 km), Roebourne (22 km) and Millstream National Park (108 km).

-Point Samson Beach
+Point Samson beach

 Linking the facility at Cape Lambert with the small holiday town of Point Samson is a long white beach.
 The flawless white beach stretches for over 1 km and is the perfect vantage point to observe queued iron ore bulk tankers waiting to dock, turtles nesting in the sand, or whales migrating just off the cape.
 Sunsets at the beach can be dramatically red.